mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 More specifically they were doing a 2-step process that delivered unheard of results:

 1. They figured out what creates value for the business.
-2. Then they made a learning plan by applying the [**80/20 Rule**](https://www.investopedia.com/terms/1/80-20-rule.asp) to get there as fast as possible.
+2. Then they applied the [**80/20 Rule**](https://www.investopedia.com/terms/1/80-20-rule.asp) to create value as fast as possible.

 Do you see the difference?

 The fast learners understood that speed is critical.

 # Why is speed critical?